 What is the Empowerment Zone Employment Credit?

-It is an incentive to empowerment zone businesses (businesses located in the zone) to hire and retain employees who also live in zone.
+It is an incentive to empowerment zone businesses (businesses located in the zone) to hire and retain employees who also live in the zone.
 It is a wage credit of up to $3,000 for each qualified employee.

-What is considered a Qualified Employee?
+Who is considered a Qualified Employee?

 An employee who lives and works in the empowerment zone.
 They can be full time or part time as long as they have worked a minimum of 90 days during the year they are claiming the credit in.